-Where is the Start area in Belfield?
+Where is the start area in Belfield?

-The Start area is at The Pavilion at The Belfield Bowl on the Clonskeagh side of the campus.
-It will be clearly signposted and stewarded on the morning of the Cycle.
+The start area is at The Pavilion at The Belfield Bowl on the Clonskeagh side of the campus.
+It will be clearly signposted and stewarded on the morning of the Wexford Cycle.
 You can enter Belfield via the main entrance on the Stillorgan Road or via the Clonskeagh entrance at AIB on the Clonskeagh Road.

-Where is the Finish Area?
+Where is the finish Area?

-The Finish is located outside Whites of Wexford Hotel on Abbey Street in Wexford Town.
+You will finish outside Whites of Wexford Hotel on Abbey Street in Wexford Town.